google/pigweed/docs/embedded_cpp_guide.rst

 ----------------------------------------
 There are rare circumstances where a ``nodiscard`` return value from a function call needs to be discarded.
-For ``pw::Status`` value ``.IgnoreError()`` can be appended to the the function call.
+For ``pw::Status`` value ``.IgnoreError()`` can be appended to the function call.
 For other instances, ``std::ignore`` can be used.

 .. code-block:: cpp